ibarwick/fbsql/README.md

 The environment variables `ISC_DATABASE`, `ISC_USER` and `ISC_PASSWORD` are also
 recognized.

+A non-default port can be provided as part of the connection string, e.g.

+    fbsql -d localhost/3051:employee.fdb -u sysdba -p masterke

 After connecting to Firebird, queries can be executed.
 Enter `help` for some very basic help, or `\?` for details on available slash commands: